 Trailer for 'An Ordinary Man' Starring Ben Kingsley as a War Criminal

 "I was always inclined to be an ordinary man…" Saban Films has released an official US trailer for an indie thriller titled An Ordinary Man, made by producer / director Brad Silberling.
-Not to be confused with the Coen Brothers' film An Ordinary Man, which starred Michael Stuhlbarg, this one is new and stars Ben Kingsley.
+Not to be confused with the Coen Brothers' film titled A Serious Man, which starred Michael Stuhlbarg, this one is new and stars Ben Kingsley.
 Kingsley plays an infamous war criminal and former general spending his life on the run from international authorities.
 He is hiding in a new secret location and develops a relationship with the maid, played by Hera Hilmar, but discovers the truth about her and everything changes.
 The cast includes Peter Serafinowicz and Robert Blythe.
 This played at a few festivals last year but hasn't made much of an impact.

 Here's the official US trailer (+ posters) for Brad Silberling's An Ordinary Man, direct from YouTube: